 If the Public Sector client says the contractor is “caught by IR35” this will likely mean a substantial reduction in the earning potential for the individual concerned.
 In addition, the contractor will still incur the running costs of having their own business such as: accounting fees, business insurances, marketing and other operating costs.

-As a recruitment business, you need to start speaking with the Public Sector bodies you are engaging with.
-In some circumstances, Public Sector bodies are making blanket decisions on all contractors being caught by IR35 and whether they are going to be engaging with Personal Limited Companies at all.
+As a recruitment business, you need to liaise with the Public Sector bodies you are engaging with.
+In some circumstances, Public Sector bodies are making blanket decisions on all contractors being caught by IR35 and whether they engage with Personal Service Companies at all.

-If workers are now going to be deemed caught by IR35 it is important to calculate what this change in income will mean.
+If workers are deemed caught by IR35 it is important to calculate what this change in income will mean.
 Many workers will see a substantial decrease in their Take Home Pay and may no longer feel that a Personal Limited Company is the right choice for them.

 IR35 changes need to be carefully communicated to the public sector workers on your books.
 It is important that they understand the changes and that they are given the opportunity to weigh up the options of Limited Company vs Umbrella to decide how to operate going forward.
 We have produced a comparison guide which you are welcome to send to your workers.

 Below are a few questions to help you to determine

 your operational readiness for dealing with IR35.